yashilvora19/LabReport1/index.md

 ![Image](Connecting Remotely SS 1.png)

 Once you are done with this, you will use the newly installed **git bash** in your default terminal.
-To do this go to https://tinyurl.com/2kmfhnsb and follow the steps given.
+To do this go to [this stackoverflow link](https://tinyurl.com/2kmfhnsb) and follow the steps given.

 The following steps must be completed by all students.